nsidc/qgreenland/doc/user-how-to/online-layers.md

-# How to add an online layers to QGIS
+# How to add an online layer to QGIS

 When access to the internet is available, QGIS is capable of connecting to various online map services that can provide access to additional geospatial